Skip to main content

 - Use @AgentName to interact with specific agents (e.g., @DataAnalyst, @CustomerService)

-- Engage agents in a single conversation by using their @names
+- Engage multiple agents in a single conversation by using their @names

 - Agents can read and respond to each other when prompted, but you must wait for one to respond before prompting the next.